FAQS

 Being able to go on pointe in ballet demands a lot of perseverance, core strength, balance and in-class training before it is safe to try going on pointe.

-Put simply, being able to achieve this tricky but necessary skill for ballet will depend on the time and effort spent in class.
+Put simply, being able to achieve this tricky but necessary skill for ballet will depend on the time and effort spent in class and a range of other factors.
+Rest assured, the Roynon teacher will closely monitor the progression of each student and recommend going on pointe only when it is safe and appropriate to do so.